JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 ```

 Box plots can also flag anything outside the whiskers as outliers.
-By default, these observations are not shown in `Makie.jl` but you can control it with the `show_outliers` argument:
+By default, these observations are not shown in `Makie.jl` but you can control this with the `show_outliers` argument:

 ```jl
 s = """